-Apple TV+ has secured a ludicrously good cast for its flagship series, The Morning Show.
+Apple TV+ secured a ludicrously good cast for its flagship series, The Morning Show.

-Three juggernauts of TV – Steve Carell, Reese Witherspoon and Jennifer Aniston – front the new series, which will take a look at the internal politics of a daily morning news programme.
+Three juggernauts of TV – Steve Carell, Reese Witherspoon and Jennifer Aniston – front the series, which takes a look at the internal politics of a daily morning news programme.

-Though many of us were expecting the series to be a comedy given the names involved, the trailer posits the series as a drama that takes on the #MeToo movement, and pits two ambitious women against one another.
+Though many were expecting the series to be a comedy given the names involved, the series is a drama that takes on the #MeToo movement, and pits two ambitious women against one another.